-Virgo Horoscope for week of April 24, 2014
+Virgo Horoscope for week of March 2, 2017

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 A common obstruction to a vital intimate relationship with another human being is what I call the assumption of clairvoyance.
 You imagine, perhaps unconsciously, that your partner or friend is somehow magically psychic when it comes to you -- so much so that he or she should unfailingly intuit exactly what you need, even if you donít ask for it.